 Our first priority is to protect the health and safety of our staff and inmates.
-Given the increased danger from the Delta variant we have made the decision that all CDOC employees that interface with the public, interact with inmates or parolees, or who enter into facilities as part of their job assignment will be required to receive the COVID-19 vaccine.
+All CDOC employees that interface with the public, interact with inmates or parolees, or who enter into facilities as part of their job assignment will be required to receive the COVID-19 vaccine.

 We know this has been a difficult time, and we appreciate your cooperation in keeping our facilities safe.